Eagle County Good Deeds

 -

-After your application is approved, the Program Administrator will prepare the necessary closing documents and funding.
-This process requires 15 business days from the date of initial application approval.
+After approval, the Program Administrator will prepare the closing documents and funding.

 Program Guidelines